JohnFlorinus/SAT-Track/README.md

 * <h3>SatelliteJS</h3> - A JavaScript library that performs calculations to propagate the TLE data into real-time coordinates
 * <h3>CesiumJS</h3> - A JavaScript library that visualizes a 3D interactable earth with object visualization

-Most of the heavy lifting is done by these two javascript libraries.

 To run the project you have to run index.html on a local server due to security constraints with CesiumJS, for example via the VS Code Live Server Extension.

 <h2><u>Features</u></h2>